ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

 - more opportunities for dapps and wallet developers to innovate on user experiences
 - upgrade the cryptography securing an account when quantum computers arrive

 These benefits are not available to today's Ethereum users because accounts are simple public-private key pairs.
 The security model is simple: if you have the private key you can do _anything_ within the rules of the Ethereum Virtual Machine (EVM); if you do not have the private key you can do _nothing_.
 This means lost keys are completely unrecoverable and stolen keys give thieves instant access to all the funds in an account.
 The logic that can be embedded in these accounts is only the validation that is native to the EVM and cannot be customized.
 Account abstraction is the solution to these problems.
+Ultimately it means a user can enjoy all the benefits of Ethereum without having to know, or care, about the underlying technology.

 ## Beyond seed phrases